2019 GMC Acadia Trim Levels with Comparisons & Configurations.

 Compared to the SLE-1 and the SL, the SLE-2 offers far more features for not that much more in price.
 The optional upgrade to the V6 engine, the optional Driver Alert package, and all of the interior luxury features make the 2019 GMC Acadia SLE-2 a pretty solid choice.

-Compare the Acadia SLE-2 vs SLT-1 Trim Levels.
+Compare the Acadia SLE-2 vs SLT-1 Trims.
 What is the difference?

 The Acadia SLT-1 includes everything that the SLE-2 includes, and brings along some extra features.
 It also includes options for even more packages that do cost more but may be worth it.
 Along with the SLE-2 features, the SLT-1 pairs a power-adjustable front passenger seat with the already adjustable driver’s seat.
 If your significant other or best buddy has lumbar support issues and is going to be riding with you often, then this is a great choice.
 Also included is an auto-dimming rearview mirror - great for flexibility when driving in a variety of road conditions and brightness levels.
 The wheels included an option for recoloring, and the outside mirrors include heating elements so you don’t have to worry about losing clarity from fog or ice.